pytorch/ignite/docs/source/quickstart.rst

 Quick start
 ===========

-Welcome to Ignite quick start guide that just gives essentials of getting a project up and running.
+Welcome to <b>PyTorch Ignite</b> a quick start guide that just not only gives you the essentials of getting a project up but also running through the code.

-In several lines you can get your model training and validating:
+In several lines you can get your model trained and validated as shown below through the code:

 Code
 ----